Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Sodium under 50mg per serving

 This threshold indicates the sauce isn't leaning on salt.
-Fresh vegetables and real ingredients create flavor; salt enhances it.
+Fresh vegetables and real ingredients create bold flavor; salt enhances it.

 Fruit for complexity (where applicable)